 PHONE: Less that a click.

-When I was younger, Mom and Dad made a point to have plenty of outings.
+Mom and Dad made a point to have plenty of outings for their growing children.
 But where to go with five kids and no amusement park within hundreds of miles?
 No worries.
 They just packed us in the station wagon and headed out of town.
 With the weekend came the chance to explore more than downtown alleys.
 There was Beaver Creek Nature Area, Blue Mounds State Park and Pipestone National Monument.
 Even if it was a tight Sunday, they still found time for a city park.
 To them it was important for us to get out, run around and explore.

 Mom and Dad may have never agreed how to get someplace but it was important for them that we went somewhere.
 Mom wanted the to and fro.
 Dad on the other hand…